futtta/async-javascript/readme.txt

 == Changelog ==

-= 3.18.04.23 =
+= 2.18.04.23 =

-* While a major release internally, no functionality should be affected as this was primarily a major code cleanup.
+* While continued refactoring of backend code internally, no functionality should be affected.
 * Remove all images from the project such as the animated hands and progress bar gif.
 * Remove empty rows that added unnecessary space.
 * Switch buttons to use WordPress button styles.